ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/install.rst

 	- Uninstallation completed successfully!
 	=========================================================================

-.. note:: Il est possible d'utiliser le mode ``force`` en cas d'erreur durant la désinstallation.
+.. note :: It is possible to use the `` force`` mode if an error occurs during the uninstallation.

 Client
 ------